Discover how stock market indices reflect overall market performance and why different types of indices matter in the Indian context.

 Assessing overall market sentiment and economic outlook

-Note: Investors can consider passive investing via index funds and ETFs, which aim to track the performance of a given index.
+Note: Index funds and ETFs are designed to replicate index performance, offering a way to participate in market trends.
 However, these investments carry market risks and do not guarantee returns.

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.